helloluna/FOI/src/content/docs/about.md

 # About unseenbeings
 *Written on: September 2025*

-> ⚠️ This page is not neutral.
+> This page is not written in the voice of neutrality.
-> It is a declaration of method and philosophy — the reasons this archive exists.
+> It is a record of method and philosophy: how and why this archive exists.

 **unseenbeings is a public archive.**